 - Do you know of any other foundations that might be interested in our project?

-- Retrace your steps to see if you chose the right funder for your proposal.
+Retrace your steps to see if you chose the right funder for your proposal.
 Did you carefully match your proposal to the foundation's interests?
 Did you overreach by applying to a foundation in New York when your charity lives in Nevada?
-Most successful grant seekers look locally first for their grants.
-There are foundations near you that might make better prospects.

 Did you apply using an online application?
 Those are particularly tricky.
-The trick with online applications is to practice first before you hit the submit button.
+The key with online applications is to practice first before you hit the submit button.

 If you mailed in the application, did you get it in on time?
 Deadlines are usually firm at foundations.
 Not meeting one reflects poorly on your level of organization.
 A grant calendar will help, especially when you handle more than one grant application.

 If you or the leadership of your nonprofit can't believe that anyone could turn you down for a grant, it might be time to check your expectations against reality before going back for more disappointment.
 Grants are helpful, but they should not be your first or only source of income.

 Finally, never, ever waste an opportunity to develop a relationship with a foundation.
 That rejection could be an opportunity to reapply at a later date.
 And rejection, taken well, can lead to much better grant-seeking in the future.